VIPKid Teacher Review: How Much Money Can You Really Make?

 - Participate in a one-on-one interview with a VIPKid recruiter or record yourself teaching a demo lesson so a recruiter can evaluate you.

-- Take the introduction to teaching, where you’ll review slides and watch videos to learn about VIPKid technology, standards, and curriculum.
+- Take the introduction to teaching, where you’ll review slides and watch videos to learn about VIPKid’s technology, standards, and curriculum.

 - Perform a mock class using what you learned in the teacher training.
 This will be with a current VIPKid teacher and can be taken multiple times.

-- Sign your contract, upload some documents, complete a background check and you’re a full-fledged VIPKid teacher.
+- Sign your contract, upload some documents, and complete your background check.

-You’ll mainly be evaluated on your ESL teaching skills and ability to explain lessons to a young English learner.
+You’ll mainly be evaluated on your ESL (English as a Second Language) teaching skills and ability to explain lessons to a young English learner.
 The recruiter will also take note of your time management and preparedness, so reviewing the curriculum ahead of time can give you an edge.

 There are two ways to complete your demo lesson: